infinimesh/infinimesh/README.md

 ## License

-Copyright 2018 - 2023, The Infinite Devices team
+Copyright 2018 - 2024 the infinimesh committers, 2pk03, birdayz, slntopp and The Infinite AI Audio GmbH team

 Licensed under the Apache License, Version 2.0 (the "Licenses"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at